The Best Signature $12 Dish in Every State

 Runner-up: Cafe 100 in Hilo

 Traditional loco moco is made with white rice, hamburger patties, fried egg, and gravy.
-The Rainbow Drive-In has been known for its loco moco since opening in 1961, with their bowl at just under $7 featuring one patty, one scoop of rice, one egg cooked how you like, and house-made gravy.
-You can also get a loco moco plate featuring two scoops of each item at $14, while Cafe 100 is also a popular stop for loco moco, offering various takes on the dish from grilled fish loco moco to bacon and Spam loco at $9.
+The Rainbow Drive-In has been known for its loco moco since opening in 1961, with their bowl at just around $7 featuring one patty, one scoop of rice, one egg cooked how you like, and house-made gravy.
+You can also get a loco moco plate featuring two scoops of each item at $13, while Cafe 100 is also a popular stop for loco moco, offering various takes on the dish from grilled fish loco moco to bacon and Spam loco a little more than $9.

 Burger N’ Brew